vcgalpin/tempdb_simple_web_docker/README.md

 - PostgreSQL
 - the application code cloned from GitHub at build time

-The image is available at https://hub.docker.com/repository/docker/vcgalpin/xps_dcc_app/
+The image created by this setup is available at https://hub.docker.com/repository/docker/vcgalpin/xps_dcc_app/

-To run this image, use
+To run this image as a container, use
 ```
 docker run -d \
   --name tempdb_simple_web \